Mobile SEO Techniques

 Responsive Web Design

-Google recommends responsive web design become it is the simplest mobile configuration and very easy to implement.
+Google recommends responsive web design because it is the simplest mobile configuration and very easy to implement.
 It serves the same HTML code on the same URL, however it adjusts the display based on the screen size of the mobile device.

 Dynamic serving is a type of mobile configuration where the URL of your website remains unchanged, but it serves different HTML content when accessed from a mobile device.